- while waiting in line at the mall for 45 minutes to buy Alex a pair of jeans

 They must attend

-weekly school meetings
+weekly school meetings,

-, and find time
+church, and find time

 at least once to spend the afternoon